 The Manchester Campus also offers a Walk Safe Program.
 If you are walking from campus and would like a security office to escort you simply ask one of the security officers at the front desk for “a walk safe.”
 They will be more than happy to get you safely to your destination.
 Additional information can be found on the UNH Manchester Campus Safety webpage.

 Manchester is the perfect location for easy access to the city of Boston, the White Mountains and the Atlantic Ocean all within about an hour drive.
 Whether you’re looking for a great cup of coffee, an outdoor experience at many local community parks, to see live music or a world class show at our indoor arena, or a place to grab a bite to eat after class, we’ve got you covered.
-Check out this guide to get started exploring all that Manchester has to offer!
-You can also learn more on the About Our City webpage.
+Check out the About Our City webpage to explore all that Manchester has to offer!

 The Graduate School proudly promotes a holistic vision of professional development for our students and postdocs that is tied directly to mental, physical, and social health.
 We believe that each individual's path to success lies in a healthy work-life balance and a strong sense of community.
 Looking for opportunities to learn from experienced professionals?
 Interested in diversity, equity & inclusion initiatives?
 Want to speak with a counselor?
-Visit our Professional Development and Student Success webpage to find information about many more of the resources available to you.
+Visit our Career, Professional, and Community Development webpages to find information about many more of the resources available to you.